 Bottom Line: Headrests in generally are a good idea if you lean back often.
 The ubiquity of headrests in gaming chairs is the right step forward for ergonomics.

 High Level of Back Recline

 Most gaming chairs come with a high level of backrest recline, some even as far back as 180 degrees to create a makeshift bed.
 There is a lot of conflicting advice on just what the most ergonomic way to sit is.
 You’ve most likely heard the old adage “sit up straight” many times, though how does that really hold up scientifically when it comes to long term comfort and ergonomics?

 Well, as it turns out, sitting in a reclined position puts the least strain and wear on your discs according to studies.
 This is especially pertinent if you’re prone to back pain.
 Canadian researcher Waseem Amir Bashir used MRI scans to examine the amount of pressure different sitting postures exerted on the spine.
 It turned out the least strenuous angle was a seated position with the backrest reclined at 135 degrees.
 This groundbreaking research has the possibility to impact the design of backrests in all ergonomic office chairs.

 For gamers that can easily spend many hours seated, a chair with a high degree of recline would seem critical to help avoid back aches and even injuries.
-Many standard office chairs – especially leather executive chairs- are very restricted when it comes to the backrest, and either only rocks or reclines a small amount.
+Many standard office chairs – especially leather executive chairs- are very restricted when it comes to the tilt mechanism, and only tilt instead of recline past 10 – 20 degrees.
 Gaming chairs on the other hand are in general much more versatile in this respect, even the budget ones.